ryanmundy/code-challenge/readme.md

 The app represents an online poll for candidates initially chosen from Puppies, Kittens and Gerbils.
 A user can view voting results, cast votes for a candidate, or add/remove candidates from the race.

+### To Run the app

+1. Clone the app from [Bitbucket](https://bitbucket.org/twentyfirst/code-challenge)
+2. Open the app in your favorite code editor.
+We recommend [VS Code](https://code.visualstudio.com/).
+If you don't like to use an IDE, you can run the following commands from a command line.
+Just make your checkout directory the working directory.
+3. Run `npm install` to install express.js which is used to run the demo server
+4. Run the app in the IDE or run `npm start` manually.
+This will start the server which serves up the static files in the /public directory.
+5. Navigate to http://localhost:3000 to see the app running.

 ### Please implement the following features:

 *   Display the proportion of the vote that each candidate has in the Live Results section.
 For example, if there are 2 candidates and Candidate A has 10 votes and Candidate B has 30 votes, then Candidate A would have 25% of the vote and Candidate B would have 75% of the vote.